Witold6/AI-Biomod/README.md

 Classification of photos and photos with people according to: Attractiveness and usefulness based on SI analysis.
 Regeneration of DNA biology like growing organs and body parts.
 Biomod of telepathy and electromagnetic telekinesis.
+It is a universal, artificial, self-learning intelligence program for treating every disease at the genetic level as well as introducing DNA mutations to enhance the capabilities of our body.